 Inappropriate Refrigeration Temperatures

 Each type of fruit and vegetable has a limit in regards to the “critical” temperature, or lowest temperature, it can tolerate before experiencing irreversible chill damage.
 A carrot that’s stored in an environment that’s too cold, for example, will soften and turn black.
-When placing produce in cold storage, consider the critical temperatures of each type of good to prevent produce damage and losses.
+When placing produce in cold storage, consider the critical temperatures of each type of good to prevent product damage and losses.

 Similarly, appropriate refrigeration temperatures slow the growth of bacteria.
 When storage temperatures are between 41° and 135°F, the conditions may promote bacterial growth.